 The City has instituted Remote Meetings using the Zoom Application.
 Visit the Participate in Remote Meetings web page for more information.

 Canceled or Postponed Community Events and Programs

-At this time the following events have been postponed or canceled until Governor Newsom lifts the Stay at Home Order at earliest:
+At this time all events have been postponed or canceled during the Stay at Home Order.